Bridgewater State Bears: Swimming and diving

 The Bridgewater State Swimming and Diving team is successful.
 They swim Co-Ed, however compete separately.
 They were formerly part of the NEISDA division and have celebrated 50 years as a program in the Fall of 2020.
-Both the men's and women's teams compete in the (LEC) Little East Conference and the (ECAC) Eastern Collegiate Athletic Conference.
-Alumnus Michael Caruso is the head coach.
+Both the men's and women's teams have competed in the Little East Conference since 2021-2022.
+Charlie MacDonald stepped in as the interim head coach in the 2026-27 season after Alumnus Michael Caruso stepped down after 15 seasons.
 Bridgewater State has a rich history of All-Americans and National Championship qualifiers.